post featured image

 30-Minute Barre Workout (Full Body Cardio Barre, No Equipment)

-Get the boutique barre studio experience at home with this guided, high-intensity, 30-minute barre workout.
-Pairing bodyweight strength training and high reps of tiny pulsing movements, with cardio intervals to raise your heart rate.
+Get the boutique barre studio experience with this guided 30-minute barre workout.
+Pairing bodyweight strength training and high reps of tiny pulsing movements with cardio intervals to raise your heart rate.

 Workout Equipment: